Restoring rice paddies to help oriental white stork reintroduction success in Japan

 Environment restoration needed to provide oriental white storks with suitable habitats

 11 % of the total area of the study region was found to be suitable habitat on the basis of a recent survey (14.3 % on 1983–1999 data).
 It seems that the extent of natural wetland in the study area is too small to support the reintroduced Stork population.
 Moreover, even if the storks are turning to rice paddies, those are shrinking, too, in Japan.
-Several programs have been established to restore natural wetlands, but restoring the paddy-dominated landscape should also be considered, as alternative to the former and key for further success in the reintroduction program.
+Several programs have been established to restore natural wetlands.
+Restoring the paddy-dominated landscape should also be considered, as alternative to the former and key for further success in the reintroduction program.

 Yamada Y, Itagawa S, Yoshida T, et al. Predicting the distribution of released Oriental White Stork (Ciconia boyciana) in central Japan.
 Ecol Res.
 2019;34:277–285. https://doi.org/10.1111/1440-1703.1063